Factory Seconds and Samples

 What are they?

 Factory seconds, samples, one-offs and custom overstocks are pairs of boots which have been created as prototypes, for displays/pictures, leftover custom orders, or with minor cosmetic flaws from production.
 These characteristics typically put them just underneath the benchmark for our first quality production.
 We are happy to offer these boots and pass along some savings to our valued customers.
-Not all factory samples make it to production, in fact most don't and are often rolled up into our one-off inventory.
+Not all factory samples make it to production.
+In fact most don't and are often rolled up into our one-off inventory.
+We will also post boots which have been tried on a few times in the local shoe repair shop or were exchanged a few times to get the right size for a customer.
+These will be slightly marked down as well, but not as much since they have only been tried on a few times.
+Depending on the amount of times they have been tried on as well as build cost, the price on some models may be either higher or lower than others.

 Where do factory seconds come from?

-With so many manual steps involved in creating a single pair of boots, sometimes imperfections can occur with both first and second quality boots.
-The difference is that second quality pairs tend to have more or larger instances of these.
-For every 100 pairs of boots that are produced, we get about 5-10 pairs, sometimes 10-15 pairs of these which come out with minor flaws due to the nature of handcrafting a boot with over 180 manual steps.
+With so many manual steps involved (typically around 200+ steps) in creating a single pair of boots, sometimes imperfections outside of normal tolerance can occur with production boots.
+The difference is that second quality pairs tend to have more of these imperfections, or larger instances of them.
+For every 100 pairs of boots that are produced, we get about 5-10 pairs, sometimes 10-15 pairs of these which come out with minor flaws due to the nature of handcrafting a boot.

 During the build process, sometimes any of the following examples of events can occur:

-1. The sole stitching machine rips the shoe out from underneath and the thread appears crooked or dents the upper leather.
-Same applies for upper stitching.
+1. The sole stitching machine rips the shoe out from underneath and the thread appears crooked or dents the upper leather or welt.
+The same concept applies for upper stitching.

-2. The sewing machine jams in the beginning, middle or end of sewing a quarter while the needle has already poked through and produces a stitch line outside of pattern tolerance.
+2. The sewing machine jams in the beginning, middle or end of sewing a quarter while the needle has already poked through and produces a stitch line slightly outside of the pattern.
+For a second quality boot, we would have this happen in multiple areas.

-3. Deviation of leather scarring, texture or shade is more plentiful on one boot than another or on the pair as a whole as compared to first quality.
+3. Deviation of leather scarring, texture or shade, excessive scuffs, scrapes, or scratches, is more plentiful on one boot than another or on the pair as a whole as compared to first quality.
 This is not to say that leather with more texture than another pair is defective, but these are marked as seconds due to them not coming out exactly as we would sell a first quality pair.

-While none of these examples impact the performance or quality of the boots built, and most of the factory second's flaws aren't immediately noticeable when wearing, we do monitor instances such as these and ensure to mark the boots as factory seconds on our website should we come across them.
+While none of these examples impact the performance or quality of the boots built, and most of the factory second's flaws aren't immediately noticeable when wearing, we do monitor instances such as these and ensure to mark the boots accordingly on our website should we come across them.
+Samples may have characteristics of seconds on occasion, but typically not enough to be marked fully down as a second.

 Grading: